 The more you feed or express milk, the more milk you have.
 So if your baby is still learning how to feed, you will need to express milk to keep up your supply.

-Continue to express after every feed.
-Or express at least eight times in 24 hours while your baby is learning to breastfeed.
+Express at least eight times in 24 hours while your baby is establishing breastfeeding.
+Sometimes you will need to express after a breastfeed to help maintain your milk supply.